 Admiral Dubasov.
 Savior of Moscow from rampant revolution

 Dubasov and Min ended the riot in Moscow.
 Then, on the anniversary of the Moscow uprising, the Social Revolutionaries in Dubasov, right in the Tauride Garden in St. Petersburg, threw a bomb full of nails, and 13 was shot at it once.
 All bullets passed by!
 The admiral also asked the king to have mercy on two unfortunate terrorists - Vorobyov and Berezin.
 Georgy Mina, the hero of the Russian-Turkish war, the commander of the Semyonovsky regiment who dispersed the militants on Presnya, shot four shots in the back of the Socialist-Revolutionary Konoplyannikov at a suburban railway station near St. Petersburg.

-They also attacked Chukhnin, who had fired from the fleet from the Sevastopol waters because of the progressive nervous breakdown of Lieutenant Schmidt, who had revolted on Ochakov.
-At first they attempted unsuccessfully (a young lady with a revolver, posing as a petitioner) came to the office to Chukhnin, and then in 1906, they shot her in a dacha in Sevastopol.
-Rennenkampf, who put an end to the riots on the Trans-Siberian Railway, where revolutionary committees were rampant, was tortured already in 1918 in Taganrog after the October Revolution.
-Fighting 64-year-old general, jovial and brave man was shot for refusing to join the Red Army, previously punctured with a bayonet eyes.
+Attempted and Chukhnin, who caught from the Sevastopol water dismissed from fleet due to progressive nervous breakdown, Lieutenant Schmidt, who rebelled on Ochakovo.
+At first they attempted unsuccessfully (a young lady with a revolver, posing as a supplicant, came to the office to receive Chukhnin), and then in 1906 they shot him in Sevastopol at her own dacha.
+Rennenkampf, who did away with the unrest on the Trans-Siberian Railway, where revolutionary committee members committed atrocities, was tortured already in 1918 in Taganrog after the October Revolution.
+The combat 64-year-old general, the jovial and the brave man was shot for refusing to join the Red Army, after having previously stabbed his eyes out with a bayonet.

 Caricature from the magazine "Arrows" 1906 Dubasov in the bloodbath